-Skimp-Wrecked: How Cutting the Wrong Corners Could Sink Your Company in 2026
+Skimp-Wrecked: How Cutting the Wrong Corners Can Sink A Company

-While AI tools have made producing content a commodity, the work to finesse those outputs into something authentic got harder.
-The dollars saved using AI-tools can quickly be consumed by the cost of using them well.
+AI has made producing content a commodity while finessing those outputs into something authentic has grown harder.
+Dollars saved using AI can be quickly consumed by the cost of using them well.

 #2 Staying Close to Your Customer is Non-Negotiable

-Staying close to your customer is one of the highest-ROI things an early-stage company can do.
+Keeping tight to the people who pay you is one of the highest-ROI things an early-stage company can do.
 Doing it well has real costs.

-This is all before you even get to flights, hotels, meals, event tickets, etc. Never leaving your offices may save a few bucks, but being out of sight might mean being out of mind, which is rarely a good thing.
+AND…this is all before you even get to flights, hotels, event tickets, etc. Never leaving your office may save a few bucks, but if being out of sight means being out of mind, that's never a good thing.

-# 3 Building an AI-Innovation Engine Can’t be an After Thought
+# 3 Building an AI-Engine Can’t be an After Thought

-If you invested significant time, energy or resources creating an internal AI capacity in 2025, don't expect to pull back in 2026.
-Now is definitely not the time to rest on your laurels.
+If you invested resources to create an internal AI capacity in 2025, don't pull back.
+Now is not the time to rest on your laurels.

 For starters, experiments produce data different from what you learn executing on the status quo.
-Even when things don’t work out, failure becomes data, not defeat.
-This data may reveal potential flaws, help you build on successful tactics, and open new opportunities before you’re desperate for it.
-Adjacent data can also be a strong antidote for falling “too in love” with current approaches, keeping us all mindful to dedicate mindspace to what comes next.
+Even when things don’t work out, failure is data, not defeat.

 # 5 Team Health Needs a Budget

-Burnt out teams will take longer to make decisions, accept lower quality deliverables, and maybe quietly avoid solving hard problems.
-Within small organizations, these unhealthy dynamics replicate faster and with less resistance.
-One bad apple can spoil the whole bunch…especially when the bad apple is a well-meaning founder who simply isn't aware how their own unhealthy behaviors are ensconcing the whole team.
+Within small organizations, unhealthy dynamics replicate faster and with less resistance.
+One bad apple can spoil the whole bunch…especially when that apple is a well-meaning founder who isn't aware of how their own unhealthy behaviors are ensconcing the whole team.

-Investing into team health isn't about providing perks or resources, though all may have a proper place in a company.
-Investing into team health means having resources in place to work at a sustainable pace and with fair workload distribution.
-It means honest communication that gives everyone on the team some access to predictable recovery time.
-It means thinking carefully and frequently about the consequences of being in “hustle mode” all day every day.
+Investing into team health isn't about perks or resources, though all may have a place.
+Truly investing into team health means having the plan and resources to work at a sustainable pace and with fair workload distribution.
+It means giving everyone access to predictable recovery time and thinking carefully about the consequences of being in “hustle mode” all day every day.

-Practically, this can have real costs.
+Practically, this work has real costs.
 You may need to spend more to offer yourself, and your team, a healthy foundation for growth.

 The Bottom Line for 2026

-Flip the motto.
-The guiding principle for properly resourcing a business isn’t less is more.
+The motto for correctly resourcing a company isn’t less is more.
 It’s best is more.

 ———